Please note this is an archived article that was first posted in October 2021.

 The series also portrays an unflinching look at poverty and how exhausting it can be and how hard it is to get out of.

 “I love the conversations that are starting, and I hope that they are seen through.
-I think there are a lot of people who have talked about being dedicated to help change the systems that are designed to keep people being abused — or people in poverty — in that cycle down and I would really love to see this show make active change and I think it has the potential to do so," Reid said.
+I think there are a lot of people who have talked about being dedicated to help change the systems that are designed to keep people being abused — or people in poverty — in that cycle down, and I would really love to see this show make active change.
+I think it has the potential to do so," Reid said.